-A degree program in golf management provides a comprehensive education that includes business operations, golf course...
+A bachelor's degree program in golf management provides a comprehensive education that includes business operations, golf...

 Golf course managers supervise and coordinate the schedules of golf course employees.
 A manager is responsible for hiring new...

-The most common type of degree available for aspiring golf course managers is a Bachelor of Science in Golf Course Management,...
+The most common degree for aspiring golf course managers is a Bachelor of Science in Golf Course Management, although some...

 - Masters Degree in Golf Course Management: Program Summary

 - Online Golf Course Management Schools and Colleges

 - Golf Cart Repair Classes and Courses